 - If your former customer files for bankruptcy, you may have an opportunity to receive a share of the proceeds of the bankrupcy - even if it is only a small percentage of what you are owed.
 If there is this chance, you will need your invoice to support your claim.

 If the invoice was paid and refunded through Wave Payments, you can't delete the invoice.
 That's because you need records of actual funds moved by us, your payment processor.

 Accounting for bad debt with the Allowance Method

 The Allowance Method of accounting for bad debt is a more sophisticated approach, that does a better job of matching bad debt expense to the sales in each accounting period.

 Using the Allowance Method involves more accounting steps, and is more complicated both to understand and to operate.
-If you would like to learn more about this approach, you can read this article on the Accountancy Explained website.
+If you would like to learn more about this approach, you can read this article on the Accountancy Coach website.

 Using the Allowance Method, an estimate for likely bad debts is made and updated in every accounting period.
 When an individual invoice is recognized as unrecoverable, instead of writing it off to Bad Debt Expense, it is written off to the Bad and Doubtful Debt contra asset account.

 In Wave, you would process this write-off using the same two-step process via a 'clearing' account as described above, except that in Step 2 you would categorize the transaction as Bad and Doubtful Debt (asset account); not the Bad Debt (expense) account.